-Despite the weather starting to cool down here in the United States, it’s still a good time of the year to go out and enjoy the outdoors.
+The United States is full of amazing national parks for families to explore.
 When we used to live in Seattle, we would try to explore all the best camping in Washington state, as well as all national parks in the west as we could.

-As we’ve been driving across the United States, we’ve made it a point to see as many National Parks as we could during our trip.
+As we’ve been worldschooling and driving across the United States, we’ve made it a point to see as many National Parks as we could during our trip.
 We love being able to experience the natural beauty of the United States.
+And we love all the learning opportunities that come from visiting these national parks.

 This post was updated on November 30, 2019.